What is Bokator?

 Bokator like many other styles of martial arts is primarily focused on its use as a mean of self-defense.
 This obviously wasn’t the case though in the past when this art was used in warfare.
 However a lot of the most brutal attacking strikes practiced in this art involve the use of weapons.

 The concept of nature is a large focus in this craft.
 Taking different animal fighting styles and condensing them into sets that can be learnt is where most of the techniques use base from.

 There are a total of 341 different sets that can be learnt.
 Of these some animal styles of note are the eagle, horse or crane.
 These animal fighting techniques allow bokator to be a straight up fighting style.
 This ensures the fight stays directed on achieving one primary goal which is to win.

 The art also follows the theory of using hard points of the body in a fight.
-For this reason a variety of knee and elbow strikes are used.
-Ground combat and submission is somewhat focused on in the art but not as strongly as the stand up combat.
+For this reason, a variety of knee and elbow strikes are used.
+Ground combat and submission is somewhat focused on in the art but not as strongly as stand-up combat.

 Hi, I am William.
 I started out with Goshin Ju Jitsu when I was 7 years old.
 I now practice Jeet Kune Do with an interest in Mixed Martial Arts (MMA).
 I am passionate about martial arts and love sharing everything I learn.
 I created Master Fighting to become a resource for learning about martial arts and alternative fighting styles.